pivotal/LicenseFinder/release/manual_instructions.md

+## Release Script

+There is now a release bash script that automates this process.
+You will need the necessary rubies installed before performing the script in `release/publish.sh`

+Only use the below steps if you are unable to use the publish script.

 ## Tips on releasing

 Build the gem for both ruby and jruby (use a later version of each ruby, if desired)